grey-software/org/about/README.md

 **We do this by:**

 - Creating free apps and tools to improve the open-source software ecosystem
-- Helping students learn software engineering by collaborating with open source maintainers.
+- Empowering students to be the software creators of the future by giving them the opportunity to collaboratively build open source software with mentors.

 ## 👁️‍ Vision